 As we inch closer towards the religious festival of Janmashtami, we can feel the festival vibe picking speed around us.
 Temples all across the country are being decorated and markets are brimming with a whole range of sweet delicacies.
-Janmashtami marks the birth of Lord Krishna and this year it is being celebrated today, that is on August 24, 2019.
+Janmashtami marks the birth of Lord Krishna and this year it is being celebrated on August 18 and 19.
 Lord Krishna is believed to be the eighth incarnation of Lord Vishnu on earth and is revered by many people as the epitome of love and destroyer of evil.
 On the pious day of Janmashtami, devotees bathe the idol of the deity with milk, water and honey.
 Food is an intrinsic part of all festivals.
 Many people prepare a special 'chappan bhog' for Lord Krishna comprising a variety of traditional sweets.

 (Also Read: How To Make Traditional Nariyal Ki Barfi At Home)